SamueleFacenda/nixos-config/README.md

 ### Packages:
 - xdg-desktop-portal-shana (the portal of portals)
 - monofurx (patched version of the original monofur)
-- libcamera-surface (see the file for credits, update o version 0.1.0)
+- libcamera-surface (see the file for credits, update to version 0.1.0)

 ### Shells:
 - pwn (all the package needed for a ctf)